jmather/llmhub/README.md

+# NOTICE

+This repo is deprecated.
+The current version is [built in node](https://github.com/jmather/node-llmhub).

 # LLMHub CLI

 LLMHub CLI is a command-line interface tool designed to manage and interact with various LLM (Large Language Model) servers.
 It allows you to start, stop, update, and manage LLM processes easily and efficiently.